LBE Nos. 1 to 3

 On the nationalisation of the LBE on 1 January 1938 the locomotives were incorporated into the Reichsbahn's numbering scheme as DRG Class 60 with numbers 60 001 to 60 003 and homed in Lübeck locomotive depot (Bahnbetriebswerk) in Reichsbahndirektion Schwerin.
-Nevertheless, their duties did not change until the outbreak of war in 1939.
-Then express services were withdrawn and the three engines were to be retired.
+Nevertheless, their duties did not change until the outbreak of war in 1939 when express services were withdrawn and the three engines were to be retired.

 There were attempts to sell the engines to the Frankfurt-Königstein railway, but these locomotives were designed for express services on the north German plain and not for the Königsteiner Bahn, which had very steep sections.
 During the trial only two of the 14 wagons attached at Frankfurt-Höchst arrived at Königstein, the rest had to be uncoupled en route.

 Number 60 001 was used as a heating engine and went missing during the war.
 The other two ended up in the Deutsche Reichsbahn in the GDR.
 Number 60 002 worked in the area of Berlin until 1958 and was scrapped in 1962 at Leipzig.
 Number 60 003 remained in service until 1954 at Stralsund locomotive depot.